jianke03/RankClus_GJY/README.md

 # RankClus_GJY
-python implementation of Rankclus Algorithm which can analyze heterogeneous  network including a normal version and a parallel version
+python implementation of Rankclus Algorithm which can analyze heterogeneous network ,including a normal version and a parallel version in rankClus.py and rankClus_pl.py